Authored by the expert who managed and guided the team behind the South Africa Property Pack

 What's the vacancy rate for rentals in Cape Town as of 2026?

-As of early 2026, the vacancy rate for rental properties in Cape Town is estimated at around 2% to 4%, which is significantly tighter than the national average of approximately 5.4%.
+As of 2026, the estimated long-term rental vacancy rate in Cape Town is about 2% to 4%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Cape Town.